sharpjs/SharpRouting/README.md

 * Fluent interface guides you to correct usage.
 * Split complex routing into manageable chunks.
 * [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself): Avoid copy-pasting shared bits among routes.
-* Fully compatible with [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) and [resource-oriented](http://en.wikipedia.org/wiki/Resource-oriented_architecture), approaches.
+* Fully compatible with [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) and [resource-oriented](http://en.wikipedia.org/wiki/Resource-oriented_architecture) approaches.
 * Extend the API with your own routing conventions.

 **What about MVC 5?** MVC 5 introduced [attribute routing](http://blogs.msdn.com/b/webdev/archive/2013/10/17/attribute-routing-in-asp-net-mvc-5.aspx), which provides some of these benefits.
 While MVC 5 attribute routing is quite good, SharpRouting retains advantages in versatility, extensibility, and avoidance of duplication.

-**WARNING:** SharpRouting is in limited beta testing.
-It might not work at all.
-If you run into trouble, send a tweet to @sharpjs.
+SharpRouting has 100% code coverage by a suite of automated unit tests.
+Each method and type has IntelliSense documentation.

 ## Getting Started

-First off, you need to install the appropriate NuGet package: [MVC 4](https://www.nuget.org/packages/SharpRouting.Mvc4).
-MVC 5 support is coming soon.
+First off, you need to install the appropriate NuGet package: [MVC 4](https://www.nuget.org/packages/SharpRouting.Mvc4) or [MVC 5.x](https://www.nuget.org/packages/SharpRouting.Mvc5)

 Next, you should add a **using** directive at the top of each file that uses SharpRouting.